Skip to content

 KIT Institute designs and implements a technical assistance approach to strengthen health workforce planning and ensure the right health workers are in the right place.
 Evidence-informed decision-making There is a shortage of health workers in many low-and middle-income countries (LMIC).
 The workers that are available are often not well distributed – with a concentration of […]

-• NEW: Health Planning and Programming
+• Health Planning and Programming

 • Institute